Building with Straw

 Erected walls are then covered with an airtight protective membrane.
 The membrane is stapled or screwed through plywood strips.

 Load-bearing beams, ceiling and roof are installed next, according to the design of your house.
 At this stage, the house is protected from water damage and finishing works can start.

 After all the connections are taped and the membrane is secured by the plywood strips, the top ring beams are installed and fixed by screws.
-They will support the roof structure.
+Ring beams support the flat or pitched roof structure.